digicademy-chf/chf_container/documentation/Usage/Index.rst

 Alternatively, and to update all containers at the same time, destroy and rebuild the containers in one go.
-This action **includes both steps mentioned above**, but it will lead to a brief downtime if performed in production.
+This action **includes both steps mentioned above**, but it will lead to a brief downtime if performed in production while the image is being rebuilt.
 Enter the container folder and execute the following command:

 ..  code-block:: shell